So...how do you milk a plant, anyway?

 Enjoy Your DIY Almond Milk in These Recipes

 - Almond Milk Chia Pudding with Fresh Strawberries

 - Easy, Healthy Overnight Oatmeal with Almond Milk

 Q: Can plant-based milks be used instead of dairy milk in recipes?

 A: In many cases, yes!
 Most plant-based milks work well in desserts and other dishes with a sweet edge, such as pancakes or curries.
 For baked goods, use the same amount of plant milk in place of low-fat or nonfat dairy milk.
 (If a recipe calls for whole dairy milk, you may need to mix a teaspoon or two of oil or another fat into each cup of plant milk to get similar thickness and body.)
 For general cooking, it’s smart to sample your particular plant milk both heated and chilled, and consider its flavor — nutty, fruity, sweet, beany, roasted — before using it as a substitution in a recipe.
 Try replacing the low-fat milk to make almond milk mac and cheese.

 Q: How long do nondairy milks keep?

 A: Those purchased from the refrigerated section are best within seven to 10 days of opening and should be kept in the fridge and consumed by the package’s use-by date.
 Unopened shelf-stable milks keep for months in a cool, dry place—check the best-by or sell-by date on the label.
 Once opened, they’ll keep seven to 10 days in the fridge.
-Freezing generally is not recommended because it can change the milk’s consistency.

 Q: What, and how common, is lactose intolerance?